khartinger/RCC5V/fab/rcc2_esp32/README.md

 ![ESP32 with shields](/images/300_ESP32_with_shields.png "ESP32 with shields")
 _Figure 3: ESP32 with shields plugged in_

-On the lower shield you can see the connection for the button (sockets on the left) and the 6-pin plug for the “POWER” cable.
+On the lower shield you can see the connection for the button (sockets on the left) and the 6-pin plug for the “DCC” cable.
 On the upper shield you can see the four connectors for the IO-I²C bus at the front and the four sockets for the standard I²C bus to the display at the top center.
 The red board is the 3.3V/5V converter.
 The shields are described in more detail below.